evolvingstuff/vdw2/content/posts/journal-on-vitamins-and-hormones-has-several-papers-on-vitamin-d-2011.md

 Copyright © 2011 Elsevier Inc. All rights reserved.
 PMID: 21419273

- **See full study in VitaminDWiki <a href="/posts/vitamin-d-effects-on-lung-immunity-and-respiratory-diseases-2011" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Vitamin D effects on lung immunity and respiratory diseases – 2011">Vitamin D effects on lung immunity and respiratory diseases – 2011</a>**
+ **See full study in VitaminDWiki [Vitamin D effects on lung immunity and respiratory diseases – 2011](/posts/vitamin-d-effects-on-lung-immunity-and-respiratory-diseases-2011)**

 ---